 The Neighborhood Emergency Communication Training net (NET net) meets every Sunday evening at 8:10 P.M. local time on the K7RPT 147.040 MHz repeater.
 That repeater has a positive 600 kHz offset and a tone of 100.0 Hz.
 Our purpose is to provide practice with and exchange information about amateur radio use by NETs (Neighborhood Emergency Teams) and CERTs (Community Emergency Response Teams).

 We refer to ourselves as the NET net, and our primary audience is those with little or no experience on the air.
+Experienced Operators may participate as well.
 Those not associated with NETs and CERTs are also invited to participate.

 NET net Program Schedule

 Our discussions change week to week.
 Many times, we will choose to discuss a recent incident involving Portland NET members, such as an exercise or deployment.
-Absent that, below is a link to a list of topics we will explore on the NET net program.
 Each of these comprise about an evening of discussion, but some of them will extend over multiple programs.